OWASP/samm/v2.0/beta/core/design/d-security-requirements.md

 ### Activity
 The security competences and habits of the expernal suppliers involved in the development of your software can have a significant impact on the security posture of the final product.
 Consequently, it is important to know and evaluate your suppliers on this front.

-In a first maturity level, you will understand the strengths and weaknesses of your suppliers by means of interviews and review of their typical practices and deliveries, i.e. a vendor assessment.
-This will give you an idea of how they organize themselves and give you elements to evaluate whether additional measures must be taken in your organisation to mitigate potential risks.
-Ideally, you will speak to different roles in the organisation, or you could even organise a small maturity evaluation to this end.
-Strong suppliers will run their own software assurance program and will be able to answer most of your questions/inquiries.
-If suppliers turn out to have weak competences in software security, discuss with them how and to what extent they plan to work on this and evaluate whether this is sufficient for your organisation.
-Do realise that a software supplier might, for now, be working on a low-risk project, but this might always change in the future.
+Carry out a vendor assessment to understand the strengths and weaknesses of your suppliers.
+Conduct interviews and review their typical practices and deliveries.
+This gives you an idea of how they organize themselves and elements to evaluate whether you need to take additional measures to mitigate potential risks.
+Ideally, speak to different roles in the organisation, or even organise a small maturity evaluation to this end.
+Strong suppliers will run their own software assurance program and will be able to answer most of your questions.
+If suppliers have weak competences in software security, discuss with them how and to what extent they plan to work on this and evaluate whether this is enough for your organisation.
+A software supplier might be working on a low-risk project, but this could  change.

 It is important that your suppliers understand and align to the risk appetite and are able to meet your requirements in that area.
-Make explicit what you expect from them and discuss this clearly.
+Make what you expect from them explicit and discuss this clearly.

 ### Maturity Questions
 #### Q 1